pschachte/wybe/WYBE.md

     * these type variables may be used as types in the definitions of the constructors of the type.

-For example, a generic list type can be defined as:
+For example, a generic list type can be defined in module `list` as:

 ```
 constructors(?T) null | cons(head:?T, tail:list(?T))